shmup/card-game-rules/cuttle.md

 Credits
 -------

 Richard Sipie has been playing games since 1951.
-He also enjoys walking, collecting (especially theatre paraphenalia) and flattery :-).
+He also enjoys walKing, collecting (especially theatre paraphenalia) and flattery :-).
 He is happily married and lives in Bloomington, IL.

 R.Sipie, 2000
 (do E-mail me!)